benayda/RWOT10/use_case_sharing_personal_health_data_to_improve_treatment_of_chronic_conditions.md

 ## Open mHealth and IEEE P1752 Standard for Mobile Health Data
-Believing that no single app or device provides all the information for an individual’s health story, Open mHealth plans to make patient-generated data from disparate sources accessible and to provide an interoperability standard for harmonizing and helping to make sense of digital health data.
+Believing that no single app or device provides all the information for an individual’s health story, Open mHealth is focused on making patient-generated data from disparate sources accessible, providing an interoperability standard for harmonizing and helping make sense of digital health data.
 A working group is currently developing the IEEE P1752 Standard for Mobile Health Data, with the scope and purpose described below.
 (Note: I recently joined the working group).
 > Scope:  This standard will define specifications for a mobile health data applications programming